 People with asthma, allergies, or other breathing conditions may be more sensitive to mould.
 People with weakened immune systems (such as people with HIV infection, cancer patients taking chemotherapy or people who have received an organ transplant) and with chronic lung diseases (such as Chronic Obstructive Pulmonary Disease (COPD) and emphysema) are more at risk of mould infection particularly in their lungs.

 Although mould can be found almost anywhere, it needs moisture and nutrients to grow.
-The key to preventing mould growth is reducing dampness in the home.
-This can be done by:
+The following actions can help prevent mould growth by reducing dampness in the home.

 It is good to remove mould as soon as it appears.
 This may take some effort.
 Remember that mould is likely to return unless you also take steps to treat the cause of the problem (see above).